Laptop Buying Guide (Students)

 Remote Work Considerations

-If you are working at home you might want to consider the following:
+If you are working from home you might want to consider the following:

-1. Internet Service Provider: If you are living off campus, speak to your internet service provider for setup and installation prior to moving into your new residence.
-On the day of service installation, allow yourself plenty of time to enable the technician to install your networking equipment, configure your settings, and test your wireless speeds and stability.
-On campus students will connect to AirPennNet.
+1. Internet Service Provider: If you are living off campus, speak to your internet service provider about setup and installation before moving into your new residence.
+On the day of service installation, give yourself plenty of time for equipment installation, configuring settings, and testing your wireless speeds and stability.
+On-campus students will connect to AirPennNet.

-2. Additional Equipment: If you will be using video conferencing services (e.g. Zoom) for classes you might want to consider noise cancelling headphones, whether or not your laptop has a built-in microphone, and whether or not you will need at-home printing.
-We recommend wired headphones to reduce the chance that you will lose your connection during class.
-Online courses are setup so that you don't need to print so it is a personal choice whether or not you like to print out course materials at home.
+2. Additional Equipment: If you plan to use video conferencing services (e.g. Zoom) for classes, you might want to consider noise-canceling headphones.
+We recommend wired headphones to reduce the chance of losing connection during class, and you should also confirm if your laptop has a built-in microphone.
+Online courses are set up so that you don't need a printer, so it is a personal preference whether or not you'd like the ability to print course materials at home.

-3. Ergonomic Considerations: If you are spending a lot of time at home, you may want to invest in a desk, chair, and laptop stand that will support your body's own unique needs (e.g., back and neck support).
+3. Ergonomic Considerations: If you are spending a lot of time at home, you may want to invest in a quality chair, desk, laptop stand, etc. to maximize comfort and support your body's needs (e.g., back and neck support).

-4. Designated Workspace: To make the work/life balance easier, you might want to designate a specific workspace for school work that is separate from your home life.
+4. Designated Workspace: If you have the available space, you can designate a specific workspace that is separate from the rest of your home.

 5. Consider Best Practices for Video Conferencing: